radia78/Transformer2/README.md

 Personal Project

 ## Introduction
-The world of NLP is developing at a rapid space.
-There has been so many updates to the original Transformer architecture, that its hard keeping track of all the progress that happened.
-This project showcases some of the recent developments in the Transformer architecture through tweaking the sequence-to-sequence model and compare its performance on English to German machine translation task.
+The world of NLP is developing at a rapid pace.
+There have been many updates to the original Transformer architecture, that its hard to keep track of all the progress.
+The TransformerV2 project higlights some of the recent developments in the architecture by tweaking the sequence-to-sequence model and compare its performance on English to German machine translation task.
 <p align="center">
   <img src="images/transformer_architecture.png" title="Original Transformer Architecture" width=321 height=435/>
 </p>